The Surgery Ship: Synopsis

+Production

 The single-feature documentary was first commissioned in 2012 by Australian TV broadcaster SBS (Special Broadcast Service).
 Filming took place when the Africa Mercy was docked in Conakry, Guinea, in 2012–2013.

-The completed film was broadcast in December 2013 in Australia followed by international festival release in 2014 of the longer feature documentary.
+John Gray composed the film score.

 In 2015 National Geographic commissioned The Surgery Ship as an eight-episode series.
 Filming commenced on board the ship again in August 2016.
 The series was due for broadcast mid-2017 on National Geographic Channel.